 Our programme enshrines Catholic values relating to the importance of stable relationships, marriage and family life.
 It also promotes those virtues which are essential in responding to the God's call to love others with a proper respect for their dignity and the dignity of the human body.
-The following virtues will be explicitly explored and promoted: faithfulness, fruitfulness, chastity, integrity, prudence, mercy and compassion.
+The following virtues will be explicitly explored and promoted: faith, hope, love / charity, justice, solidarity, temperance, courage, practical wisdom and good sense.